nikeethr/KaggleTitanic/Notes/Phase1.md

       figure)

 Correlation Plots show some interesting observations:
-- Females have a much higher chance of survival
+- Females have a much higher chance of survival.
-- More Males than females
+- More Males than females.
-- The person with the highest fare survived
+- The person with the highest fare survived.
-- Fare has a slight positive correlation with survival
+- Fare has a slight positive correlation with survival.
-- Some variables may need to be turned into factors, since these graphs seem a bit weird
+- Some variables may need to be turned into factors, since these graphs seem a bit weird.

+Pclass vs Fare
+- While there is a correlation between PClass and Fare, there are overlaps between the classes.
+- This could be because some tickets were booked late or children and elderly pay less - concession.
+- There are a lot of people with fares at around 10 dollars.

 ## Initial Models
-- Re-create simple python model for gender survival rate in R
+- Re-create simple python model for gender survival rate in R.
-- Run simple random forest model in R
+- Run simple random forest model in R.
-- Run sample python scripts to see what they do
+- Run sample python scripts to see what they do.